Become a Cloud technology MFG Adapter

 With a new generation coming into the manufacturing landscape, which contributes over $2 Trillion dollars to the American economy each year (according to the National Association of Manufacturers), they are going to understand that any time or production lost on their shop floor will make a huge impact on many people.
 This is why it is no surprise that 80 percent of large North American companies have implemented or are planning to adopt Cloud services, as the workforce gets younger.

-“On the shop floor, manufacturers are aggregating data to gain insight on machine and equipment performance, part tracking, and even how to optimize [the] shop floor layout,” says Kathy Webster, the Media Communications Manager for The Association of Manufacturing Technology (AMT).
+“On the shop floor, manufacturers are aggregating data to gain insight on machine and equipment performance, part tracking, and even how to optimize [the] shop floor layout,” Kathy Webster said, who is the Media Communications Manager for The Association of Manufacturing Technology (AMT).
 “This is especially true as pressure mounts for manufacturers to bring products to market more quickly.”

 “Cloud solutions like these are often quick to roll out and easy to customize,” Kathy continues.
 “Many also offer 24/7 support, meaning less stress on a company’s IT staff.
-They are easy to access at anytime from anywhere, making them a natural fit for collaboration on supply chain, distribution and service.”
+They are easy to access at any time from anywhere, making them a natural fit for collaboration on supply chain, distributio, and service.”

 A piece by Ralph Rio of the ARC Advisory Group, which specializes in researching the Industrial Internet of Things (IIoT), is particularly interesting.
 In “Translating the Benefits of IIoT to Executive Interests,” it points out facts and figures that perhaps a machinist can present to the person on the shop floor who has the authority to make decisions, including changes in technology.

 Aside from the benefits that Cloud software and applications can have on your shop floor, these solutions also tend to be more economic, too.
 At trade shows that Shop Floor Automations attends, guests are astounded that there is a machine monitoring option that costs a mere $45 per month, per machine!